Common Reaction

 Common Reaction is the debut album from Uh Huh Her, which was released on August 19, 2008, in the United States.
-This is an elextro/pop album that features Camila Grey's voice and Leisha Hailey's abilities on guitar and keyboard.
+The electropop album features Camila Grey's voice and Leisha Hailey's abilities on guitar and keyboard.

-The track "Explode" was used as a soundtrack in the series The L Word, in the third episode of the fifth season "Lady Of The Lake".
+The track "Explode" was used as a soundtrack in the fifth season of the series The L Word, in the third episode "Lady of the Lake".
 The appearance of the song is a tribute to Leisha Hailey, who plays Alice Pieszecki in the show.
 The track "Dreamer" was used in the 15th episode of the eighth season of Smallville.